emmt/Neutrals.jl/README.md

 As for other numbers, a neutral number `n` (`𝟘`, `𝟙`, or `-𝟙`) can be converted into a numeric type `T` by `T(n)` which yields a value of type `T`.
 This operation is always successful for `𝟘` and `𝟙` which are representable by any numeric type.
-For `-𝟙`, an `InexactError` exception is thrown if `T` is not a signed type this includes Booleans, unsigned integers, but also rationals and complexes with Boolean or unsigned parts.
+For `-𝟙`, an `InexactError` exception is thrown if `T` is not a signed type, this includes Booleans, unsigned integers, but also rationals and complexes with Boolean or unsigned parts.
 As for any non-big integer, `AbstractFloat(n)` and `float(n)` both yield `n` converted to `Float64`.